vivid-planet/comet/docs/docs/content-scope/content-website.md

 ### API: GraphQL API

 The GraphQL API will have a scope argument (where it makes sense).
 For example, a query for the `News` from above might look like this:

 ```
 newsList(scope: NewsContentScopeInput!, offset: Int! = 0, limit: Int! = 25, search: String, filter: NewsFilter, sort: [NewsSort!]): PaginatedNews!
 ```

 ### Admin: Scope Selector

 In the Admin, you need a `ContentScopeProvider` and `ContentScopeControls` in the `MasterHeader` component.

 You can then use `useContentScope()` to access the currently selected scope, which you will then usually pass through to API requests.

 ### API: User permissions

-User permissions will validate `scope` arguments of GraphQL operations and check if a user has access to the scope of an entity (the column name needs to be `scope`).
-You additionally need `@ScopedEntity` (at entity level) for nested entities and `@AffectedEntity` (at resolver level) for operations without a `scope` argument.
+COMET's user permission feature will automatically validate `scope` arguments of GraphQL operations and check if a user has access to the entity's scope.
+The column must be named `scope` for this to work.

+You additionally need `@ScopedEntity` (at entity level) for nested entities.
+And, for operations without a `scope` argument, you must add `@AffectedEntity` at resolver level.